-CNV genotyping is also performed for each genome by CNVnator, 50 which calculates the average read depth within a defined window size, normalized to the genomic average for the region of the same length.
+CNV genotyping is also performed for each personal genome by CNVnator, 56 which calculates the average read depth within a defined window size, normalized to the genomic average for the region of the same length.

-region of the same length.
 For each low coverage genome, a window size of 1000 bp is used, while for the high coverage genomes, a window size of 100 bp is used.
 SNVs found within genomic regions with a normalized abnormal read depth <0.5 or >1.5 are filtered out, since these would mostly likely give rise to spurious allele-specific detection.